Remote-Sensing-Systems/RSS-SMAP-V5.0-L2C-Science-Grade/README.md

 The output executable is `build/MAKE_SMAP_L2C_V50_ascii`.

 ## Setting the directories
 At present, there are two folders containing external files that the routines and subroutines of the science-grade L2C code require in order to run.
 These are the `tables_L2C` and `sample_data` subfolders.
 If users decide to keep the directory structure the same as it is on GitHub, then they may skip this step and move on to running the code.
-However, if users wish to place the data located in `tables_L2C` and `sample_data` in different locations, they must explicitly tell the code these locations before it can be run.
+However, if the data located in `tables_L2C` and `sample_data` are placed in different locations, these locations must be explicitly input before the code can be run.
 This is done via the following terminal commands:

 `export SMAP_TABLE_DIR="TABLE_DIRNAME"`
 `export SMAP_DATA_DIR="DATA_DIRNAME"`

 Where `TABLE_DIRNAME` points to the location of the contents in the `tables_L2C` folder and `DATA_DIRNAME` points to the location of the contents of the `sample_data` folder.
-Note that, if the users decide to change the directory/folder structure, all data from the `tables_L2C` folder must remain in a folder together and all data from the `sample_data` folder must remain in a folder together.
+Note that, if the directory/folder structure is changed, all data from the `tables_L2C` folder must remain in a folder together and all data from the `sample_data` folder must remain in a folder together.

 ## Running the code

-Once the code has been compiled and the directories have been defined, the user will be able to run the code with the following command in their terminal (assuming they are one directory up from the `build` folder):
+Once the code has been compiled and the directories have been defined, the code may be run with the following command in the terminal (assuming the code is being run one directory up from the `build` folder):

 `build/MAKE_SMAP_L2C_V50_ascii 38362 38362 ##`